Gopal8989/movies/README.md

 - Setup database
 ```
-Create database tweetdb and update connection details in .env file
+Create database movies and update connection details in .env file
 ```
 - Build and run the project
 ```